2020 bra 44 1

 Read more here about what to eat before running.

-You can also get started with your phone or a simple stop watch and write down your progress with an old-school paper training log.
+You can also start with your phone or a simple stop watch and record your progress with an old-school paper training log.

 Read more here about how a training log can optimize your running.

 Remember to be kind to yourself along the way.
-As Jay Ell Alexander says, “Do not be afraid to fail.
+As Jay Ell Alexander says, “Don’t be afraid to fail.
 Even seasoned runners have bad runs or bad days, but you can always try again.”

 Keep Reading